-As with fellows, the program is committed to diversity and inclusion and seeks applications from individuals with varying identities and backgrounds.
+As with fellows, the program is committed recruiting a broad community of mentors and seeks applications from individuals with varying identities and backgrounds.

 If selected, you will be paired with a fellow based on the fellow's expressed professional development areas and your fields of interest and areas of expertise, as well as characteristics of the institution.